timogcgn/HTELWEK/Optimizer_Tool_README.txt

 create_randset(d) creates 300 bitstrings.
 Each string is comprised of d substrings of length 8, where each substring has a predefined hamming weigth: the first 100 bitstrings have substring hamming weight 2, the next 100 have hamming weight 3 and the last 100 strings have hamming weight 4.

-If bitstrings of different hamming weight should also be included or the amount of weight 2, 3, 4 strings should be altered, use optional arguments it1, it2, etc. .
+These hamming weight distributions have been chosen arbitrarily, but their results seem to be sufficient and increasing the amount of trials does not seem to imrpove our results radically.
+However, if bitstrings of different hamming weight should also be included or the amount of weight 2, 3, 4 strings should be altered, use optional arguments it1, it2, etc. .
 For example, to add 500 additional bitstrings of substring hamming weight 5, use it5=500.

 - 5.3.2.
 FULLBINTRUTHDICT -